barotto/IBMulator/BUILD_WINDOWS.md

 in the MSYS shell by pressing the middle mouse button, using Shift+Ins, or clicking the right mouse button and choosing 'paste'.

-**NOTE:** Current (post march 2019) versions of MSYS2 will produce a binary with unstable timings when the thread_sync program option is enabled.
-See GitHub's issue #47.

 ## STEP 1.
 Setup a 64bit MinGW build environment
 We will use mingw-w64 (mingw-w64.org) under **MSYS2** (www.msys2.org)